How to care for leather jackets?

 The lighter the color and the more porous your leather is, the more TENDERLY is used.
 A white lambskin jacket might be treated with 9/10 TENDERLY and only 1/10 URAD, if any.

-- Test in a small hidden area first.
+- Test your mixture in a small hidden area first.

 - Once you are satisfied with your test, apply with the applicator sponge provided, gently rubbing it in without scrubbing.